MajorTomAW/GameFeatureAbilities/README.md

 (GameFeature-) Asset to the GameplayCueManager's search path.
 Those directories will be added the moment your GameFeature is registered and removed when it is unregistered.

-:note: After adding a new directory to the search path, the GameplayCueManager will not automatically update.
+        After adding a new directory to the search path, the GameplayCueManager will not automatically update.
         Which means you need to restart the editor to apply the changes.

 <a name="UGameFeatureAction_AddAbilities"></a>
 ## Add Abilities
 ⬆️ _[Back to Top](#top)_

-blah blah blah